 The Biggest Air Quality Conundrum

 The one thing that most heavily upsets the air quality of a home is the presence of mold.
 Mold spores can cause numerous allergies and health issues, and typically pollute the air when the basement is left unattended or damp, ventilation is poor or the home’s HVAC system is not serviced regularly.
+Hence, a mold removal must be done as soon as mold growth is discovered.

 Symptoms of Poor Indoor Air Quality